Asymmetric Self-similar Spiral Solutions of 2-D Incomressible Euler Equations: Proof of Main Results

 tends to $0$ as $\epsilon_n \to 0$, because $\norm{\Psi\upindex{\epsilon_n} - \Psi}_{L^\infty(B_{R+1})} \to 0$ and $\norm{\grad \Psi\upindex{\epsilon_n}}_{L^\infty(B_{R+1})}$, $\norm{\Omega\upindex{\epsilon_n}}_{L^1(B_{R+1})}$ are uniformly bounded. \end{proof}

-\section{Acknowledgement}
+\subsection{Acknowledgement}

 The author is grateful to Alexandru D. Ionescu for valuable discussions and for reviewing an early draft of this work.
-The author also thanks Claudia Garc\'\i a, Javier Gomez-Serrano, and Zhifei Zhang for their comments.
-Support of the Korea Foundation of Advanced Studies is acknowledged.
+The author thanks Zhifei Zhang and Javier G\'{o}mez-Serrano for their comments.
+The author also thanks anonymous referees for valuable comments.

 \begin{flushleft} \end{flushleft}